shadow-hg/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Compositor-Main.md

 For a high level overview of the compositor's functionality please refer to the [User Guide](Compositor-User-Guide) section.
 For a description on specific options in the user interface, please refer to the [User Options](Compositor-User-Options) section.

-A simple watermark rendered on top of a 3D scene using the compositor tool.
+A simple watermark rendered on top of a 3D scene using the compositor tool:
 ![](Images/Compositor/HDRPTemplateWithLogo.png)